seifertd/api-client/README.md

 "options": {
-  "protocol": "http|https", # Either 'http' or 'https', defaults to 'http' "base_path": "/apibase",  # The base of all url paths for the service, defaults to '/' "username": "user",       # Defaults to null, use to configure HTTP basic auth "password": "pass"        # Defaults to null, use to configure HTTP basic auth }
+  "protocol": "http|https", # Either 'http' or 'https', defaults to 'http' "base_path": "/apibase",  # The base of all url paths for the service, defaults to '/' }
 ```